FidelityInternational/cicimages-tools/exercises/IaC/ansible/conditionals/README.md

 To combine multiple conditions you can make use of 'or' and 'and', where the play will execute if one of the conditions is met, or if both of the conditions are met, respectively.

-Replace the content of `ansible/logic_examples.yml` with the following yaml:
+Write to `ansible/or_condition.yml` with the following yaml:

 ```YAML